-88% of online shoppers say they wouldn’t return to a website after having a bad user experience.
-And Google is taking notice of this trend.
+88% of online shoppers say they wouldn’t return to a website after a bad user experience.
+And Google has taken notice of this trend.
 According to Google, Core Web Vitals consists of “a set of real-world, user-centered metrics that quantify key aspects of the user experience.”

-In this guide, we unpack what each Core Web Vital means and share the best strategies for optimizing your BigCommerce store.
+In this guide, we unpack what each Google Core Web Vital means, discuss how to identify needed changes, and share the best strategies for optimizing your BigCommerce store.